Distinguished regular supercuspidal representations: Introduction

-\paragraph{Acknowledgements.} This work was partially supported by NSFC 11501033.
+This work was partially supported by NSFC Grants (11971223, 11501033), Fundamental Research Funds for the Central Universities (14380018), and Zheng Gang Scholars Program.
 Part of this work was completed while the author was a visitor of Yau Mathematical Sciences Center at Tsinghua University; he thanks the institution for the hospitality.
 He would like to thank Tasho Kaletha and Cheng-Chiang Tsai for kindly answering several questions, and thank Jeffrey Hakim for communicating his recent work and helpful discussions.
+He also thanks the anonymous referees for pointing out several mathematical inaccuracies and many helpful suggestions to improve the paper.